neuefische/web-exercises/templates/html-css/README.md

-# This is a new static HTML and CSS project.
+# This is a new HTML and CSS project.

-This project was created from the neue fische html-css-static template.
+This project was created from the neue fische html-css template.

 ## Development